-Professional Associations Activity
+Professional Association Activity

 Student Learning Objectives:

 Understand how knowledge is transmitted within a discipline

 Identify important ethical considerations in your discipline

 Building a career can be enhanced by membership in one or more professional associations in your discipline.
 These groups offer an opportunity to share scholarship and professional concerns with like-minded practioners by sponsoring conventions and other meetings, as well as publishing both scholarly and trade/professional publications in the field.